UKFELs/Puffin/README.md

 ## Release Notes

+1.8.0
+  - Can now input with the Puffin HDF5 output format,
+  - More metadata in the output files
+  - Can now resume from previous runs using HDF5 Puffin dumps
+  - Twiss parameters can be used with the simple beam input
+  - Communication time reduced in reorganisation stage of the parallel field algorithm
+  - Using doxygen for dev documentation
+  - The example auto-plotting python scripts for Visit have been refactored and can be called seperately

 1.6.0:
   - Revamped the form of the lattice file, both to include more components, and to enhance the flexibility.
 Multiple undulator types with different polarizations,